Rajchowdhury420/overflow/README.md

 ```
 $ overflow fuzz (-H|--host HOST) (-P|--port PORT) (-S|--step STEP) [flags]
 ```

+Take a look at [Fuzzing for Buffer Length](#example-fuzz) for a more detailed example.

 ### Sending Cyclic Patterns
 Why would you want to do this?
 Well, sending a cyclic pattern of bytes to the